ConsultingMD/blog/source/_posts/2018-01-12-pager-duty-and-confluence.markdown

 author: "Bryan Kroger bryan.kroger@grandrounds.com"
 categories: automation
 ---
-My first project here at Ground Rounds was to pick up one of my favorite topics of IT and operations in general: on-call rotations!
+My first project here at Grand Rounds was to pick up one of my favorite topics of IT and operations in general: on-call rotations!
 Making sure we have accurate alarming and alerting never seems like the most glamours work in the world, but it is often very important and highly impactful.